C-Higgins/libshout-js/README.md

 libshout-js
 ===================
-Native Node.js Libshout 2 bindings.
+Native Node.js Libshout bindings for libshout 2.4.1 (latest).

 >Libshout is a C library for streaming audio to icecast or shoutcast-compatible servers.
 It supports four audio formats and four protocols.
 It handles the networking and communication to the server, allowing users to focus on programmatic control.